 Make sure that the embed code uses the most current version of your proxy prefix - it could be the case that your proxy has already been updated to a secure URL, but the embed codes provided by Credo have not been updated.

 If you have a more recent proxy prefix, substitute the new prefix into the embed code and see if the same error occurs.
 If the proxy URL is accurate, you can try using an https instead of http:

 If your proxy supports https, using this version will resolve the blank screen issue.
 You can contact firstname.lastname@example.org to have the list of embed codes on your admin dashboard updated accordingly.

 If your proxy does not support https, you will see an error message.
-If you don't have a version of your proxy prefix that uses https, you may wish to link to the Modules content rather than using embed codes.
+If you don't have a version of your proxy prefix that uses https, you may wish to link to the content rather than using embed codes.
 You may also wish to consult with your proxy admin.

-If you're using the embed code within an LMS, you can also contact Credo support ([email protected]) to set up referring URL access for your LMS instance.
-Referring URL access allows the Modules to authenticate without using your proxy when they are used on certain pages that are already password-protected, like courses within your LMS.
+If you're using the embed code within an LMS, you can also contact Credo support (email@example.com) to set up referring URL access for your LMS instance.
+Referring URL access allows users to authenticate without using your proxy when they are used on certain pages that are already password-protected, like courses within your LMS.
 This option would allow you to bypass the mixed content error by removing the proxy from the embed code entirely.
 See Referring URL access for more information.